apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSRouterFederation.md

 It is similar to the mount table in [ViewFs](.ViewFs.html) where it specifies the federated folder, the destination subcluster and the path in that folder.

+### Security
+Secure authentication and authorization are not supported yet, so the Router will not proxy to Hadoop clusters with security enabled.

 Deployment
 ----------